Keep yourself and your information safe: avoiding potential scams

 Customers are asked to report any fraudulent texts or emails they receive to their local police department and the Canadian Anti-Fraud Centre at 1 888 495 8501.

-If you're ever unsure about whether a communication from BC Hydro is legitimate, don't click any links or open any files sent to you.
-Call our customer team at 1 800 BC Hydro (1 800 224 9376) for clarification.
+If you're ever unsure about whether a communication from us is legitimate, don't click any links or open any files sent to you.
+Call our customer team at 1 800 BC HYDRO (1 800 224 9376) for clarification.